 Other mercury emissions, however, were not.
 The sources that were regulated under this authority included the processing of mercury ore, the use of mercury chlor-alkali cells to produce chlorine gas, and incinerators and dry wastewater treatment plants.
-But, beyond these few areas of control no significant other mercury emission regulations were developed.
+See Section III. above.
+But, beyond these few areas of control, no significant other mercury emission regulations were developed.
 This was also the case for many other categories of hazardous emissions.